R-CF/ncdfCF/README.md

 ##### Basic usage

-Opening and inspecting the contents of a NetCDF resource is very
+Opening and inspecting the contents of a netCDF resource is very
 straightforward:

 ``` r